KSP-KOS/KSLib/LIB_MANAGER.md

 Note there can be complications in step _9_ above.
 You can get what are called "merge conflicts" if the pull request was made from an old copy of master and master has changed since then.
-Generally what a "merge conflict" means is this: ``git`` sees that edits occured both in the branch and in the main repository to the *same* lines of the files, and it doesn't want to make a guess as to which version of those lines of text is right and which is wrong.
+Generally what a "merge conflict" means is this: ``git`` sees that edits occurred both in the branch and in the main repository to the *same* lines of the files, and it doesn't want to make a guess as to which version of those lines of text is right and which is wrong.
 It wants a human to look at it and decide for it.

-There are programes called "merge tools" for git that can aid you in going through and picking the right version.
+There are programs called "merge tools" for git that can aid you in going through and picking the right version.
 But if you don't have those, you can still resolve this manually, with the following: